 As the author of a creative brief, your objective should be to take the objective seriously.
 That way, you’ll engage the newly enlightened reader and keep them reading down the page to the next section…

-Here’s where the brief should give the right amount of background about the product for the team to create around — be it a toy, a deodorant, or a new season of a TV show.
+Here’s where the brief should give the right amount of background about the product for the team to create — be it a toy, a deodorant, or a new TV show season.
 The context, insight, and background into what it took to bring such a radically innovative thing to fruition.

 Here’s where the marketer should hold nothing back to instruct, inform, and enthrall when it comes to letting people know about their spectacular product or service.
 But, beware: Don’t go into so much detail that the most important details get lost.

 “Why” is one of the most important parts of the brief template next to the objective.
 It’s the part that isolates why this thing you’re being asked to market was created, why people should care, and why it should be separated from the rest.